jolicode/docker-starter/README.dist.md

 Before running the application for the first time, ensure your domain names point the IP of your Docker daemon by editing your `/etc/hosts` file.

-This IP is probably `127.0.0.1` unless you run Docker in a special VM (docker-machine, dinghy, etc).
+This IP is probably `127.0.0.1` unless you run Docker in a special VM (like docker-machine for example).

 Note: The router binds port 80 and 443, that's why it will work with `127.0.0.1`

 ```
 echo '127.0.0.1 <your hostnames>' | sudo tee -a /etc/hosts
 ```

-Using dinghy?
-Run `dinghy ip` to get the IP of the VM.

 ### Starting the stack